Join our list

 Subscribe to our mailing list and get interesting stuff and updates to your email inbox.

-It’s the quintessential Canadian animal: huge, strong and yet mostly placid, gliding its way with surprising agility for its size through the equally iconic wilderness of the Explorers’ Edge region of Ontario.
+It’s the quintessential Canadian animal: huge, strong and yet mostly placid, gliding its way with surprising agility for its size through the equally iconic wilderness just north of Toronto.

 The moose (Alces alces, largest member of the deer family) is declining in population but experts estimate there are still somewhere between half a million and a million moose in Canada.
 That makes it quite possible to see one in the wild, if you know the best place and time to look.